input-output-hk/cardano-node-wiki/docs/ADR-5-cardano-testnet-node-configuration-file.md

 ```
 --node-configuration-file FILEPATH
-[--fix-configuration-file]
 ```

 Option `-node-configuration-file` specifies the path of the file to check.
-The optional flag `--fix-configuration-file` lets `cardano-cli` fix the wrong genesis hashes (or fill them in) in the file specified by `--node-configuration-file`.
-By default (i.e. when `--fix-configuration-file` is not specified), `check-node-configuration` only checks that the genesis hashes are correct: it doesn't correct them.
+This command checks that:

+1. The configuration file can be loaded (according to [this encoding](https://github.com/IntersectMBO/cardano-api/blob/4dde2e65c496f989f079354f407e7617563f4bc7/cardano-api/internal/Cardano/Api/LedgerState.hs#L1063)).
+2. Paths of genesis files are specified.
+3. Hashes of genesis files are specified and are correct.

+## Alternatives considered

+### Have a `--fix` flag

+We considered having a `--fix` flag that would make `check-node-configuration`:

+1. Fill the hashes of genesis files if missing
+2. Fix the hashes of genesis files if present but wrong

+However, in the end, we favored having a pure command (i.e. a command that doesn't modify things) so we ruled `--fix` out.

-## Have `create-testnet-data` create the node configuration file
+### Have `create-testnet-data` create the node configuration file

-Have `create-testnet-data` create a default node configuration file (populating it with the paths and hashes of the genesis files).
+We considered having `create-testnet-data` create a default node configuration file, and populating it with the paths and hashes of genesis files.
+This could have been nice to users, but it is complicated to implement, because most of the types for the node configuration file live in `cardano-node` (see [here](https://github.com/IntersectMBO/cardano-node/blob/ef5f0a9ed52d969b3753c96955add25b9e08f02d/cardano-node/src/Cardano/Node/Configuration/POM.hs#L87)).
+What we have in `cardano-api` (see [here](https://github.com/IntersectMBO/cardano-api/blob/4dde2e65c496f989f079354f407e7617563f4bc7/cardano-api/internal/Cardano/Api/LedgerState.hs#L1048)) for the node configuration file is not general enough to create a full-fledged node configuration file.

 # Consequences

-* This will allow users that spin testnets to generate their node configuration file using `create-testnet-data`
+This will allow users that spin testnets to check their node configuration file using `check-node-configuration` and catch errors earlier (before starting their testnet).
-* As a consequence, this will avoid having to keep track of external templates
-* This will allow to remove some code in [cardano-testnet](https://github.com/IntersectMBO/cardano-node/blob/51a034a51c5cefdd6ab4b9ff1e71710cf0c96643/cardano-testnet/src/Testnet/Defaults.hs#L340)
-* It will make possible to generalize `cardano-testnet` so that it allows to pass custom node configuration files (this is [cardano-node/issues/3719](https://github.com/IntersectMBO/cardano-node/issues/3719), and to have a handy way to generate those files.